 It’s important that the correct installation procedures are ensured by a specialist, accredited Japanese knotweed organisation (PCA or INNSA).
 It is possible to install a root membrane barrier by yourself, but this would be unlikely to satisfy the criteria of a TA6 form when selling your property.

 Root Barrier Store supplies CuTex root barrier, the only permeable membrane proven scientifically to deter Japanese knotweed.
 The geocomposite structure of the CuTex root barrier employs a unique micro-perforated copper foil layer embedded firmly between two layers of geotextile (woven and non-woven).
 Growing roots are adverse to the inert chemical signals from the copper, discouraging root growth without disrupting the local ecosystem.
 Using a permeable barrier allows water and nutrients to continue flowing, maintaining the health of the soil and preventing hydrostatic pressure issues.

 The lightweight, heavy-duty material allows easy fitting around services, foundations, trenches and ditches.

 How long will my root barrier membrane last?

 Approved Japanese knotweed barriers should comply with the lifespan of the plant.
 However, prolonged exposure to UV rays and poor installation practices can dramatically shorten the lifespan of the solution.

-Root Barrier Systems is the specialist, online root barrier shop of PBA Solutions - PCA accredited specialists in Japanese knotweed identification, treatment and removal.
+Root Barrier Store is the specialist, online root barrier shop of PBA Solutions - PCA accredited specialists in Japanese knotweed identification, treatment and removal.
 If you suspect that you have Japanese knotweed growing on your property, use PBA’s free ID My Weed service to confirm the problem.